-One of the biggest economic challenges in the use of lithium-ion batteries is the fact that each time the battery is discharged and recharged, it loses a tiny amount of its capacity to hold electricity.
+One of the biggest economic challenges in the use of lithium-ion batteries is the fact that each time a battery is discharged and recharged, it loses a tiny amount of its capacity to hold electricity.
 Over repeated charging cycles this decrease in capacity becomes noticeable and ultimately enough capacity is lost that the battery is no longer useful (most people are familiar with this phenomenon in their cell phones or laptop computers).
 The “end of life” is typically defined as the point when the battery can only hold 80% of its original capacity, and the number of charging cycles achieved before that point is reached is referred to as the battery’s cycle life.

 The loss of some capacity during each charging cycle is unavoidable, but the amount of capacity that is lost can be minimized through proper thermal management.
 Two concepts are important here.
-First, at the cell level, the hotter the individual cell gets during the charging cycle, the more capacity is lost.
+First, at the cell level, the hotter an individual cell gets during the charging cycle, the more capacity is lost.
 Second, at the pack level, the weakest link theory applies.
 The capacity of the entire battery pack is limited by the lowest capacity cell within the pack.
-AllCell’s proprietary thermal management material effectively limits maximum temperature and ensures temperature uniformity, which improves cycle life by 50% or more compared to a pack with no thermal management.
+AllCell’s proprietary PCC™ thermal management material effectively limits maximum temperature and ensures temperature uniformity, which improves cycle life by 50% or more compared to a pack with no thermal management.

 Limit Maximum Temperature